squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

    assertion working is usually a bad idea.

-2. If the condition describes a code invariant (e.g., "our caller must supply a non-nil pointer"), and the bug violating that invariant is likely to affect transactions that do not check this condition (e.g., a cache may get corrupted, feeding other/independent transactions bogus response data), use `assert(3)`.
-The guarantees provided by `assert()` are significant, but they do not automatically extend beyond a single kid process.
-There is currently no mechanism that is guaranteed to terminate the entire SMP Squid instance.

-3. If the condition describes a code invariant (e.g., "our caller must supply a non-nil pointer"), and the bug violating that invariant is likely to affect just the transaction checking it, use `Assure()`.
+2. If the condition describes a code invariant (e.g., "our caller must supply a non-nil pointer"), use `Assure()`.
 In most cases, `Assure()` failures kill the checking transaction but keep its kid process alive.
 Neither outcome is guaranteed though because Squid may catch and handle the exception before it kills the transaction, or the exception may propagate to the top level where it kills the kid process.

-4. If the condition describes some input characteristics (e.g., "the client sent a syntactically valid HTTP request to Squid"), do not use any of the above calls.
+3. If the condition describes some input characteristics (e.g., "the client sent a syntactically valid HTTP request to Squid"), do not use any of the above calls.
 Instead, create and throw a `TextException` object, return `std::nullopt`, or otherwise signal the problem to the caller.
 In most